 Why is that Bic?

 Well, our guess is, based on several hundred hours cooling our heels in small airports, it is an hierarchy thing.
-Once the all clear is given, priority seems to be given to international flights, followed by the bigger cities and, eventually, if you are lucky, the small city your waiting in.
+Once the all clear is given, priority seems to be given to international flights, followed by the bigger cities and, eventually, if you are lucky, the small city you’re waiting in.

 Of course, there is every likelihood your flight will have been cancelled!